 The cumulative real effects of organophosphates and other environmental toxins are truly understudied as most of the instances of toxicity involve acute poisoning.
 For some, clearing a body burden of neurotoxins may be the only way to find relief from anxiety and nervous system over-stimulation.
 These patients typically present as those who enjoyed a lifetime of balance and then slowly began to degenerate into anxiety and/or insomnia.
 These are important and useful facts that can contribute to engineering a successful Ativan withdrawal and recovery.

-Inpatient services are delivered in our pristine and comfortable facility, with over 40 staff to assist our clients.
+Inpatient services are delivered in our pristine and comfortable facility, with over 50 licensed staff to assist our clients.

-Please contact us at Alternative to Meds Center for more information about how our Ativan addiction and Ativan withdrawal program could help you or your loved one to achieve your long-term goals for success and renewed natural mental health.
+Please contact us at Alternative to Meds Center for more information about how our Ativan withdrawal program could help you or your loved one to achieve your long-term goals for success and renewed natural mental health.

 This content has been reviewed and approved by a licensed physician.